 ... and the Coach Big Guy Report –

-Please remember to email me your race results – bigguy at dcroadrunners dot org.
+Please remember to email me your results – bigguy at dcroadrunners dot org.

 Happy running!

-Coach Big Guy is in ATX, so Coach Andrew Golden will see you at Yorktown Track at 6 AM after warmup tomorrow!
+Coach Big Guy is in ATX, so Coach Eunja will see you at Yorktown Track at 6 AM after warmup tomorrow!

 Fellow Endorphin Junkies -

-The weather tomorrow will be Lovely, with Temps in the lower-60s and low humidity at 55%, with some wind at 6 MPH, but gusts up to 16 MPH, but still remember to bring fluids because you need them whenever you run – tomorrow after every other interval!
-Accordingly, the Thursday Morning DCRRC Track Practice in Arlington at Yorktown track in Greenbriar stadium at 6:00 AM sharp, with announcements before 6 - so please get there early to warm up – say by 5:40 AM.
+The weather Thursday will be cooler with Temps in the lower 70s, with slightly lower humidity at 89% and wind at 5 MPH.
+Due to the warmer weather, you should remember to bring fluids because you need them whenever you run – tomorrow after every other interval!
+Accordingly, the Thursday Morning DCRRC Track Practice in Arlington will begin at the Greenbriar Park around the corner from Yorktown High School at 6:00 AM sharp, with announcements before 6 - so please get there early to warm up – say by 5:40 AM.
 Workout as follows:

-Coach Big Guy will be at Yorktown Thursday morning!
+Coach Big Guy will be at Yorktown in the morning!

 ![]() ![]() |